 The $1.4bn project is part of the Belgian North Sea marine management plan, which includes seven offshore wind farm concessions with an estimated installed capacity of 2,200MW.
 The wind farm will generate more than 1GWh of renewable power, enough to power more than 288,000 households.

-The project is expected to employ 2,000 personnel during construction phase and 100 personnel once operational.
+The project is expected to employ 2,000 personnel during the construction phase and 100 personnel once operational.

-The wind farm construction will begin in 2017 upon financial closure in 2016 and is scheduled for completion by 2018.
+The wind farm construction will begin in 2017, following financial closure in 2016, and is scheduled for completion by 2018.

 The offshore wind farm will be located approximately 32km away from the Belgian coast.
 It will be situated northwest of the Thornton bank and southeast of the Lodewijk bank.

 The wind farm will occupy 22.72km² with water depths ranging between 22m and 29m.
 The development headquarters, as well as the operations and maintenance base of the wind farm will be located in the harbour of Ostend.

 The Otary RS joint venture is responsible for the development, finance and operation of the project.
 The venture partners include Rent-A-Port Energy, Electrawinds Offshore, Z-Kratch, Socofe, SRIW Environment, DEME, Power@Sea and Aspiravi Offshore, which own 12.5% stake each in the project.

 The wind farm will be installed with 42 SWT 7.0-154 wind turbines supplied by Siemens.
 Each 7MW turbine will have a hub height of 106m, rotor diameter of 154m, and swept rotor area of 18,600m².
 The turbines will feature Siemens B75 single-piece cast blades, which are one of the lightest blades in its class.